-The reason why interviewer wants to work at the company is superficial
+The reason why the interviewee wants to work at the company is superficial

 “And while I really enjoyed the work that I did, I’d love the chance to dig in much deeper with one specific healthcare company”.
 This answer demonstrates nothing about the interviewer’s knowledge of the company.
 It is trite; everyone uses it.
 Granted you don’t want to demonstrate too much knowledge too soon, but at least talk about the company strategy, market position or personality of the fantastic CEO.

 “I have been playing the violin since I was 10.
 It took a lot of hard work, 2-3 hours of practice daily, sometimes until midnight to finally get good.
 In high school I auditioned for our school’s chamber orchestra and was not accepted freshman year.
-I immediately sought the help of a senior in the orchestra who taught me how the group represented a collection of talented people and that I needed to learn to play as part of the team.
-I sat in on rehearsals for a full year before I reapplied and was accepted.
-I really learned how harmonizing various type of instruments can take a song from OK to soul enhancing.
+So I immediately sought the help of a senior in the orchestra who taught me how the group represented a collection of talented people and that I needed to learn to play as part of the team.
+For a full year, I sat in on rehearsals before I reapplied and was accepted.
+I really learned how harmonizing various types of instruments can take a song from just-okay to soul-enhancing.

-I became a vice president of the club where I sat on the committee responsible for selecting the songs at our holiday concert.
+Eventually, I became a vice president of the club where I sat on the committee responsible for selecting the songs at our holiday concert.
 I really loved this piece from Bach and strongly believed it would showcase the orchestra’s skills and delight the crowd.
 However, I quickly learned that each committee member had a different song in mind.
-I clearly demonstrated to the committee why the Bach piece was perfect for the holiday party and why 65% of the musicians in our Orchestra that I had already spoken to support my recommendation.
+I clearly demonstrated to the committee why the Bach piece was perfect for the holiday party and why the 65% of the musicians in our orchestra that I spoke to supported my recommendation.